NicholasCloud4/NicholasCloud4/README.md

-- 👋 Hi, I’m Nicholas.
+- 👋 Hello!
+I’m Nicholas.
 - 👀 I’m interested in Computer Programming and Web Development.
 - 🌱 I’m currently learning Java and HTML/CSS.
 - 💞️ I’m looking to collaborate on Java projects and Web development.